 With limited exceptions, we obtain most personal health information directly from our clients and collect only as much information as is necessary to meet the purpose of the collection.

 The use of personal information will be limited to the purposes for which the information is collected.

 - To provide assessment, counselling and treatment services;

-- For quality assurance purposes to determine the effectiveness of services with the goal of improving services;
+- For quality assurance and accreditation purposes to determine the effectiveness of services with the goal of improving services;

 - To comply with all legal and regulatory requirements;

 - To contact individuals regarding upcoming events, activities, and programs that may be of interest.

 Unless otherwise required by law, The George Hull Centre does not share personal information with third parties without specific consent.

 We will not share client information with anyone outside of The George Hull Centre, our authorized agents or other health care providers involved in a client’s care, without his or her consent.

 We will only share client information with other professionals, agencies and schools who are involved in the care, education and treatment of a client if the client or his or her parent/guardian provides consent for us to do so.